rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Look at me and be appalled, and lay your hand over your mouth. ^2105

-When I remember, I am dismayed, and shuddering seizes my flesh. ^2106
+When I remember I am dismayed, and shuddering seizes my flesh. ^2106

 Why do the wicked live, reach old age, and grow mighty in power? ^2107